Addison00-00/UX-220-Assignment-1/research.md

 - two general goal orientations students can adopt:
-  - task-focused orientation with an intrinsic focus on learning and improving and an ability-focused orientation with an extrinsic focus on external re- wards (e.g., getting good grades and doing better than other students); *Mastery Goals.*
+  - task-focused orientation with an intrinsic focus on learning and improving and an ability-focused orientation with an extrinsic focus on external rewards (e.g., getting good grades and doing better than other students); *Mastery Goals.*
   - performance
 or ego-involving goals.